-The high cost of land and agricultural inputs has made it harder for the region's farmers to be profitable.
-On average, the net profit for a farm in Berkshire County was \$1,153 and 71% of all farms reported no profit in 2017, the year of the most recent USDA Agriculture Census.
-Berkshire County the most acreage (14,086) of Massachusetts county for dairy farms, but the county is losing farms to development at an alarming rate.
+The high cost of land and agricultural inputs has made it harder for the region's farmers to turn a profit.
+On average, the net profit for a farm in Berkshire County is \$1,153 and about 71% of all farms did not report a profit in 2017, the most recent USDA Agriculture Census.
+Berkshire County has the most acreage of any Massachusetts county for dairy farms (14,086) but the county is losing farms at an alarming rate due to development pressures.
 Between 2001 and 2016, thousands of acres transitioned to urban and highly developed (UHD) and low-density residential (LDR) uses as documented by the American Farmland Trust's Farms Under Threat analysis.
 Climate change further threatens local food and forests by increasing risks from drought, flood, and pests.